dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1113: Economic inequality has social and environmental consequences.
+### T1113: Widening income inequality and environmental harm result from some corporate actions.

 |Support|
 |---|